-Blue Badge holders can use these bays for a maximum of 3 hours when the yellow lines are enforceable (usually 8am-6pm), and with no time limit during normal pay and display hours (usually 6pm-8am).
-Relevant signage will be in place alongside every pay and display bay.
+Blue Badge holders can use these bays for a maximum of 3 hours when yellow lines are enforceable (usually between 8.00am and 6.00pm); there is no time limit during normal 'pay and display' hours (usually between 6.00pm and 8.00am).

-A time clock must also be displayed if parking during restricted hours.
+You must also display a time clock if you are parking during restricted hours.

 - Blake Street

-A time clock must also be displayed when parking in footstreets.
+You must also display a time clock when parking in footstreets.

 Residents' parking bays

-Blue Badge holders can park free of charge with no time limit in any residents' priority parking scheme (ResPark) bay.
+Blue Badge holders can park free of charge with no time limit in any of our residents' priority parking scheme (ResPark) bays.